-Purpose: To record the payment against the agency's/department's fund and appropriation in settlement of a condemnation proceeding for acquisition of real property.
+Purpose: To record the payment against the agency/department's fund and appropriation in settlement of a condemnation proceeding for acquisition of real property.

-In settlement of some condemnation proceedings, payment is made to the grantor (property owner) from the agency's/department's fund and appropriation prior to return of the deposit from the Condemnation Deposits Fund.
-In these cases, the State Controller's Office (SCO) is requested to transfer the amount of the deposit back to the agency's/department's fund and appropriation.
+In settlement of some condemnation proceedings, payment is made to the grantor (property owner) from the agency/department's fund and appropriation prior to return of the deposit from the Condemnation Deposits Fund.
+In these cases, the State Controller's Office (SCO) is requested to transfer the amount of the deposit back to the agency/department's fund and appropriation.
 At this time, the actual cost of the capital assets is recorded.
 Since the amount deposited was recorded as an appropriation expenditure, only the difference between the amount of the deposit and the amount of the final settlement now is recorded as an appropriation expenditure or abatement.

 If a claim for settlement has been filed on or before June 30 but the deposit has not been returned by that date, the amount to be returned will be reported to the SCO as an abatement accrual.